 Middle School students take English four times a week, with those needing a bit of help having additional after school classes twice a week.
 The English level varies a lot, though I am told that the overall level is low when compared to the average Korean student.
 This I guess, is to be expected considering the rural nature of the area.
 This being said I have several students who have spectacular English and really push themselves to get better every day.

 My school has a very strong focus on music, with pretty much every student in the school playing an instrument.
-Twice a week for 2 periods they have specialty teachers come in.
+Twice a week for 2 periods they have speciality teachers come in.
 At this time I flee to the safety of the teacher’s office to save my ears.
 They are also currently building an orchestra hall on the school grounds.

 Sarah’s Schools (x2).